Kendall Band: Installation and repairs

 Paul Matisse was the only artist commissioned for the initial "Arts on the Line" program who created an artwork with moving parts.
 Almost immediately after the Kendall Band was installed, it broke.
 The sculpture began to fail so quickly that the Pythagoras instrument stopped working before the other two could even be completely installed.
 Matisse later commented that, "You’d probably have to say it was folly of me to press ahead and present them with something that had moving parts...(but)...I figured it was going to be all right."

-Matisse would post temporary signs in place of the instrument handles on the walls of Kendall Station, whenever repair work was taking place on the Kendall Band.
+Although Matisse's contract specified that the MBTA would pay for repairs, the agency did not pay him and he did repairs for free.
+Matisse would post temporary signs in place of the instrument handles on the walls of the station whenever repair work was taking place on the Kendall Band.
 Responses which were scrawled in the margins by passengers ranged from "If you spent my tax $ on this, then may you DIE SLOWLY!!" to “If you spent tax dollars on this, may you live long + happily."
 Other comments included “Great to do while stoned!", “Thank you for making me forget the horrors of this day", and “Try to get a tapered connection from the first vertical to the second on this side and an oversized second vertical linkage with perhaps an internal shock absorber".

 Over time, repairs and additions to the sculpture were completed that made the work more resilient.
-One of the more-important modifications added a set of clutches hidden behind the handles of the instruments, which disengage "when someone yanks too hard or too fast."
+One of the more-important modifications added a set of mechanical clutches hidden behind the handles of the instruments, which disengage "when someone yanks too hard or too fast".